itsrubenclarke/Threat-Hunting/Windows-Threats/System-Configuration/README.md

 Further searched for unusual changes, particularly with the word "administrators" in the command line.

-The dataset reveals activity related to the addition of a user to the `Administrators` group on the device "thscenariovm."
-On **Jan 26, 2025, at 1:08:42 PM**, the command `"net.exe" localgroup administrators NewAdminAccount /add` was executed by the user `labuser`, successfully adding the account `NewAdminAccount` to the `Administrators` group.
+The dataset reveals activity related to the addition of a user to the `Administrators` group on the device "ruben-th."
+On **Apr 27, 2025, at 14:30:21 PM**, the command `"net.exe" localgroup administrators NewThreatAccount /add` was executed by the user `employee`, successfully adding the account `NewThreatAccount` to the `Administrators` group.

-Additionally, a second command, `"net.exe" localgroup administrators`, was executed at **Jan 26, 2025, at 1:09:56 PM**, listing the members of the `Administrators` group, which confirms the account was successfully added.
+Additionally, a second command, `"net.exe" localgroup administrators`, was executed at **Apr 27, 2025, at 14:49:52 PM**, listing the members of the `Administrators` group, which confirms the account was successfully added.

 **Query used to locate events:**